Chejarlabalaji2112/mind/README.md

 ## 🧩 System Architecture
 ![Hitomi Architecture](./images/architecture.png)
+Above image is a base architecture.
+New sub-agents will be added.

 ### 🔸 Core Concept
 The system is divided into **Ports** (interfaces for perception and action) and **Agents** (reasoning and monitoring units).